dngu7/dngu7.github.io/_pages/about.md

 ---

 I am David D. Nguyen, a researcher in artificial intelligence and machine learning, with a particular focus on generative models and their applications in cybersecurity.
-I completed my PhD at the University of New South Wales under the guidance of Salil Kanhere (UNSW), Surya Nepal (CSIRO) and David Liebowitz (Penten).
+My PhD was completed at the University of New South Wales under the guidance of Salil Kanhere (UNSW), Surya Nepal (CSIRO) and David Liebowitz (Penten).
 I have published papers at AAAI and ACM Multimedia that focus on generative modelling of images, layouts and documents.

-I am currently at CSIRO's Data61, Australia's National Research Laboratory, specializing in theoretical and applied machine learning in the cyber security domain.
+Currently I am at CSIRO's Data61, Australia's National Research Laboratory, specializing in theoretical and applied machine learning in the cyber security domain.
-My recent research interests are adversarial purification and speech recognition.
+My recent research interests are adversarial purification, adversarial robustness and text-to-speech recognition.
-I am particularly interested in understanding how to develop natural intelligence in computers.
-If you are interested in collaborating or a PhD research position at CSIRO, please feel free to contact me at (d dot nguyen at csiro dot au).
+If you are interested in collaborating or a PhD research position at CSIRO, please feel free to contact me at (d DOT nguyen AT csiro DOT au).

 Recent News
 ======